pyinstaller/pyinstaller/doc/source/Manual.rst

 ==================================

 ..
 Note::
-     THE FOLLOWING IS THE TEXT FROM THE 2.1 MANUAL
+     THE FOLLOWING IS THE TEXT FROM THE 2.1 MANUAL.

-     IT NEEDS TO BE REWRITTEN FOR THE NEW HOOKS API
+     IT NEEDS TO BE REWRITTEN FOR THE NEW HOOKS API OF VERSION 3.0.

+     DO NOT ATTEMPT TO BUILD OR EDIT A HOOK BASED ON THIS TEXT.

 In summary, a "hook" file tells |PyInstaller| about hidden imports called by a particular module.